socialchorus/cumuli/README.md

 # Cumuli

 In the land of Service Oriented Architecture, knowing whether everything is communicating properly is hard.
-Strawboss is a tool for running many foreman runnable applications, in different directories, from a single process.
+Cumuli is a tool for running many foreman runnable applications, in different directories, from a single process.
 This is a great way to see if the services that are distributed over Heroku apps, actually are working together as expected.

-We use strawboss as a way to reality check in a full development sandbox; to write integration specs; and as a staging ground for broad ranging deploy scripts or data migrations.
+We use cumuli as a way to reality check in a full development sandbox; to write integration specs; and as a staging ground for broad ranging deploy scripts or data migrations.